-DEFINED TERM DESCRIPTION Market value of assets The decrease in market interest rates has been assumed to affect only the market value of the fixed income investments.
+Defined Term Description Market value of assets The decrease in market interest rates has been assumed to affect only the market value of the fixed income investments.
 The decrease is assumed to have occurred immediately on the valuation date.

-Smoothed value of assets For purposes of determining the smoothed value of assets, 33% of the change in the market value of asset has been recognized in the smoothed value of assets.
+Defined Term Description Smoothed value of assets For purposes of determining the smoothed value of assets, 33% of the change in the market value of asset has been recognized in the smoothed value of assets.
 Discount rate assumption It was assumed that the decrease in market interest rates affects only the expected return on assets for the fixed income portion of assets.
-The discount rate assumption was therefore decreased from 4.75% to 4.30%.
-Other assumptions Except for the interest rate on member's contributions, all assumptions used were the same as those used for this valuation.
+The discount rate assumption was therefore decreased from 4.85% to 4.40%.
+Other assumptions Except for the interest rate on member's contributions, all other assumptions used were the same as those used for this valuation.
 In particular, the discount rate used to value benefits assumed to be settled through a lump sum was not changed.
-Provision for Adverse Deviations The above changes would not affect the calculation of the Provision for Adverse Deviations
+Provision for Adverse Deviations The above decrease in market interest rates decreases the Discount Rate, which in turn increases the Provision for Adverse Deviations by \$332,000.